eastlondoner/cursor-tools/README.md

 - `--thinkingModel=<model>`: Model to use for plan generation
 - `--fileMaxTokens=<number>`: Maximum tokens for file identification
 - `--thinkingMaxTokens=<number>`: Maximum tokens for plan generation
-- `--reasoning-effort=<low|medium|high>`: Control the depth of reasoning for supported models (OpenAI o1/o3-mini and Claude 3.7 Sonnet).
-Useful for complex planning tasks that require deep analysis.
 - `--debug`: Show detailed error information

 Repository context is created using Repomix.
 See repomix configuration section below for details on how to change repomix behaviour.